 Yes.
 There are quite a few spots but the turnaround is not as quick so if you come and the lot is full it could take a while before a spot opens up.
 There are areas to park on the sides of the road if all the spots are full.
 Facilities are also available at this location.

 If you are not up for hiking but want to have a great view this area is also an overlook.
 You can easily get out of your car and walk a short distance to get a great view.

 This hike is 2 miles.
 It is an out and back hike that extends along the rim of the canyon.

 Is Grand View Point Hike Good For Kids?

-The park ranger said, “this hike sums up what Canyonlands really is.”
-It is a must when visiting Canyonlands Island in the Sky.
+The park ranger said, of all the hikes in Canyonlands “this hike sums up what Canyonlands really is.”
+It is a must when hiking Canyonlands Island in the Sky.

 It is one of the best hikes in Canyonlands and should be on your list.